How?

 "Non-cognitively-demanding, logistical style tasks, often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate."

 Of course, these books referenced above were mostly written before AI tech emerged.
-Today, AI has mostly an Augmentation role, as Copilot in the pursuit of Deep Work.
+Today, AI has mostly an Augmentation role, as AI Assistants in the pursuit of Deep Work.
 Over time, AI will evolve into more of an Automation role, as Coworker to replace human labour for Shallow Work.

 This also relates to Flow State.
 I am not talking about the Salesforce Flow technology here, but a serious work from psychologist Mihaly Csikszentmihalyi8 which talks about a 'Flow State' that means productive, satisfying Deep Work.